 2. are unable to agree a Change Order, either Party may require the disagreement to be dealt with in accordance with the dispute resolution procedure in Clause 15.

-3. The Parties shall act reasonably and promptly when considering any change to a Commercial Agreement that is required as a result of a change in Applicable Law and, notwithstanding Clause 7.5, Provenance shall be free to adjust the Fees to reflect any reasonable and demonstrable increase in its own costs resulting from the change in Applicable Law.
+3. The Parties shall act reasonably and promptly when considering any change to a Commercial Agreement or Order Form that is required as a result of a change in Applicable Law and, notwithstanding Clause 7.5, Provenance shall be free to adjust the Fees to reflect any reasonable and demonstrable increase in its own costs resulting from the change in Applicable Law.

 15. MULTI-TIERED DISPUTE RESOLUTION PROCEDURE